eldada/kubernetes-scripts/README.md

 ```

 ## Scripts
+* [findEmptyNamespaces.sh](findEmptyNamespaces.sh): Loop over all namespaces in a cluster and find empty ones.
 * [getPodsTopCSV.sh](getPodsTopCSV.sh): Get a pod's cpu and memory usage (optionally per container) written as CSV formatted file.
 * [getResourcesCSV.sh](getResourcesCSV.sh): Get all pods resources requests and limits per container in a CSV format with values normalized.
 CSV format is very automation friendly and is great for pasting in an Excel or Google sheet for further processing.